 If you would look at the map and look for Lesbos Greece, you would almost think this island is be part of Turkey, but nope it is still part of Greece.

 In fact if you walk out of the Lesbos Island airport and look across the water you will see Turkey mainland.
 The difference between Europe and Asia is only 7 kilometers here.
-Therefore I also named Lesbos Island in a list of hidden gems in Europe.
+Therefore I also named Lesbos Island in a list of hidden gems travel destinations in Europe in 2023.

 This was the view over Turkey on the other side when I walked out of the airport.

 How to get to Lesbos

 There are regular daily flights to Lesbos arriving on Mytilini International Airport.
-Domestic flights mostly arrive from either Athens or Thessaloniki, international flight come directly from Northern Europe as the biggest market for Lesbos tourism is Holland, Germany and the UK.
+Domestic flights mostly arrive from either Athens or Thessaloniki, international flight come directly from Northern Europe as the biggest markets for Lesbos tourism is Scandinavia, Holland, Germany and the UK.

 Ferries to and from Lesbos Island

 There are of course also ferries that connect the island.
-Hopping on a ferry is mostly significantly cheaper than a flight to Lesbos, but journeys are pretty long.
-There are daily ferries (12h) from Piraeus that connect Athens with Lesvos.
-The connection with Thessaloniki goes through Limnos Island.
+Hopping on a ferry is in most cases significantly cheaper than a flight to Lesbos, but journeys are pretty long.
+Before the pandemic there were daily ferries (12h) from Piraeus to Mytillene.
+There is normally also a ferry from Lesbos to Thessaloniki that goes through Limnos Island.